artem25529/react_basic_target/react_basic/README.md

 ## Steps to run the app:

-1. Install [node.js](https://nodejs.org/en/download) if you don't have it.
+1. Install [node.js](https://nodejs.org/en/download) if you don't have it yet.
 2. Clone this project.
+3. Change active directory to 'react_basic'.
-3. Run next cmd commands in the working directory:
+4. Run next cmd commands in the current directory:
-   -npm i -g json-server@0.17.4
+   - npm i -g json-server@0.17.4
-   -npm i
+   - npm i
+   - npm run build
+   - npm run preview
-   -json-server --watch data/db.json -d 250
+   - json-server --watch data/db.json -d 250 (in separate terminal).
-   -npm run build
-   -npm run preview.

 ### The App can be accessed using this [link](http://localhost:4173/).

-### You can check users in data/db.json or create your own.
+### You can check for users in data/db.json or create your own.

-### If you wanna see smth cool press Ctrl+Shift+Alt+B on any page!
+### If you wanna see smth cool press <kbd>Ctrl+Alt+Shift+B</kbd> on any page!